Giannis Throws Tantrum, Ladder After Terrible Night at Free Throw Line

 This is especially galling of Antetokounmpo when you look at the first few frames of the video, which shows that the other end of the court was virtually vacant, and he could just as easily have walked 70 or so feet and continued shooting free throws unencumbered.
 Instead, he has a little tantrum and pulls an ill-mannered power trip on folks who are just trying to finish their work and go home.

 Without full context, this is a bad look.
-But for someone who is most marketable and reputably one of the nicest players in the league in recent memory, I think it’s fair to say that cameras caught a very good person having a very bad night.
+But for someone who is most marketable and reputably nicest players in the league in recent memory, I think it’s fair to say that cameras caught a very good person having a very bad night.